← All articles

 The nuclear fireball reaches temperatures exceeding 10 million °C. Thermal radiation causes burns at distances far exceeding the blast wave:

-• Third-degree burns: Up to 13.5 km (surface) or 18.8 km (airburst)
+• Third-degree burns: Up to 13.5 km (surface) or 18.8 km (airburst) for 2MT blasts

 • Fires and firestorms: Can ignite materials across the thermal zone